 Note: If you qualify for the GST Voucher – Medisave top-up, that’s separate from the Merdeka Generation top-up, meaning you get not one but two top-ups.

-5% to 10% off MediShield Life annual premiums
+Merdeka Generation benefit #5: 5% to 10% discount off MediShield Life

 MediShield Life is the government-issued health insurance programme that all Singaporeans and PRs are automatically enrolled in.